Art and nature merge on this rugged coast of Big Sur, one of California’s most spectacular settings

-Welcome to one of the world’s most unforgettable stretches of coastline.
+Welcome to Big Sur, one of the world’s most unforgettable stretches of coastline.
 This roughly 90-mile-long stretch of redwood- and fog-trimmed waterfront between Carmel-by-the-Sea and Hearst Castle draws you (and writers like Henry Miller and Beat Generation darling Jack Kerouac) in with a magic allure that is almost palpable.
 This is, quite simply, a place you want to be—bluffs, sea, and sky.

-ke seen-it-in-a-million-car-commercials Bixby Bridge.
+The classic drive through Big Sur, along twisting Highway 1, offers plenty of pullovers at places like seen-it-in-a-million-car-commercials Bixby Bridge.
 Stop at parks along the coastline and look up to see endangered California condors, North America’s largest birds, or look down to scan the swells for migrating whales or sea otters floating among dense beds of kelp, California’s signature seaweed.

 The Alila Ventana Big Sur offers luxury villas with fireplaces and private balconies, or you can choose to sleep among the redwoods in a canvas glamping tent.
 The resort offers unique ways to explore and enjoy the area with private hiking, axe throwing, meditation, and bike tour options.

 If seclusion is what you’re after, the quaint Post Ranch Inn offers reclaimed redwood suites perched on ocean cliffs, and its in-room balconies and outdoor hot tubs suspend seemingly in mid-air.
 The acclaimed on-site restaurant Sierra Mar serves inspired garden-to-table cuisine with glass-walled panoramic views.